BPE Board of Trustees

 Maura Banta, Corporate Community Relations Manager, IBM Corporation

 Ms. Banta has worked in marketing, sales, and community relations at IBM since 1973.
 She is currently responsible for IBM's corporate philanthropy, government relations, and community relations.
 She also serves as a board member to the Massachusetts Board of Elementary and Secondary Education, United Ways of New England, Mass Taxpayers Foundation, Rennie Center for Education Research and Policy, and the Carroll School of Management at Boston College.
 Ms. Banta has served as chair of the board of the Mass Business Alliance for Education.

-John Barros, Executive Director, Dudley Street Neighborhood Initiative
+John Barros, Former Executive Director, Dudley Street Neighborhood Initiative

 Mr. Barros is a life-long resident of Roxbury/North Dorchester and was the first youth to run for the Dudley Street Neighborhood Initiative (DSNI) Board of Directors.
 Mr. Barros has served as Executive Director of DSNI since 2000 and current leads the Boston Promise Initiative effort.
 He serves on the Boston School Committee.

 Richard Burnes, Founding Member and General Partner, Charles River Ventures